 - Hence, the intervention through lifestyle choice must address all the risk factors

-The visual provide a list of risk factors that we must watch for.
-For full article, click on the link below in the citation.
+The visual provides a list of risk factors that we must watch for.
+For the full article, click on the link below in the citation.

 Publication: Risk Factors for Immune System Impairment and the Need for Lifestyle Changes

-Keywords: chronic disease – immune system risk factors – infectious disease – lifestyle choices
+Keywords: chronic disease – immune system risk factors – an infectious disease – lifestyle choices

 Citation & link to the full text/PDF on the journal website: